Syracuse vs. Boston College College Football Odds, Plays and Insights - NewsBreak

 Boston College Stats and Trends

-- The Eagles covered the spread in their only game when underdogs by 5.5 points or more.
+- The Eagles have been underdogs by 6.5 points or more once this year and covered the spread.

-- Boston College's games this season have hit the over on two of six set point totals (33.3%).
+- Boston College's games this year have gone over the total in two out of six opportunities (33.3%).

-- When Boston College scores more than 24.6 points, it is 2-1 against the spread and 4-0 overall.
+- Boston College is 2-1 against the spread and 4-0 overall in games when it records more than 24.6 points.

-- Boston College is 2-1 against the spread and 3-1 overall when the team picks up more than 325 yards.
+- When Boston College amasses more than 325 yards, the team is 2-1 against the spread and 3-1 overall.

-- This season the Eagles have turned the ball over 11 times, five more than the Orange's takeaways (6).
+- The Eagles have turned the ball over five more times (11 total) than the Orange have forced a turnover (6) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.